top of page

 Typical Average Cost of Wedding Videography Price Points

-Beginners $1000-$1500 This person is just starting out and may not have even shot a wedding yet.
+Beginners $1000-$2000 This person is just starting out and may not have even shot a wedding yet or only a few at best.
 My first wedding was free and my second was only $500!
 Videographers in this range may be college students or people just starting out, so their prices will be lower.
 However, their lack of overall experience and proper equipment may be evident in your experience with them and in the quality of the final film.
 How important is a video of your wedding day to you and can this person deliver to your expectations?
 If video of your wedding day is really important, you may want to consider someone else with more experience.
 If not and you just want your day captured in video on a budget, then maybe this the route you take.

-Amateurs, Hobbyists, and the Outsourcers $2000-$2500 Those that are at this price point may just do a few a year on the side for fun or aspire to become full-time wedding professionals, but are still refining their workflow and style which could be reflected in your final video, their equipment, and the planning process leading up to your wedding day.
-They aren't necessarily beginners, but they haven't been doing wedding films for more than a year or two.
+Amateurs, Hobbyists, and the Outsourcers $2000-$3000 Those that are at this price point may just do a few a year on the side for fun or aspire to become full-time wedding professionals, but are still refining their workflow and style which could be reflected in your final video, their equipment, and the planning process leading up to your wedding day.
+They aren't necessarily beginners, but they haven't been doing wedding films for more than a few years.

-Seasoned Amateur $3000 - $3900 This person has a couple years of experience and likely does weddings on the side of their normal job.
-Otherwise, this price point could be a gamble on what you get resulting in okay quality at an okay price.
-If video isn't super high on your list, but you don't want a beginner, this may be the price point for you.
-However, if video is really important to you and you want top quality, you're going to want to hire a wedding industry professional or even a luxury wedding videographer.
+Seasoned Amateur $3000 - $4000 This person has several years of experience and likely does weddings on the side of their normal job.
+Otherwise, this price point could be a gamble on what you get for quality and experience.
+If video is somewhat important to you and you don't want a beginner, this may be the price point for you.
+However, if a video is really important to you and you want top quality and an all-around worthwhile experience, hire a wedding industry professional or even a luxury wedding videographer.

-Wedding Professional $4000 - $6000 This person has several years of wedding industry experience or more and may even do wedding films as their full time job.
+Wedding Professional $4000 - $6000 This person has many years of wedding industry experience and may even film weddings as their full-time job.
 You'll find packages and options that are thoughtfully put together to fit your wedding day and their style has been refined and established.
 In addition to a beautiful film, professional wedding videographers typically give a seamless experience in all facets of the booking & planning process leading up to your day and have professional-level options for delivery.
-If a gorgeous video is on your wedding day must-have list, then this definitely is the price point for you!
+If a gorgeous video that doesn't miss a thing is on your must-have list, then this is the price point for you!
 If you want more insight as to what a film by a Wedding Pro has to offer, read my other blog post below!

-Luxury $7000+ This person is a Wedding Professional that specializes in high-profile, destination, or luxury weddings.
-Because of this, their films and filming style are in ultra-high demand.
+Luxury $7000+ This person is a Wedding Professional who specializes in high-profile, destination, or luxury weddings.
+Because of this, their films are in ultra-high demand.
 These films have many of the same overall features as your typical higher-end wedding professional, but offer a few bonus extras including same-day edits, multi-day shoots, and larger crews to create that Hollywood feel.
+If you have the budget for a luxury wedding film and video is a top 3 priority, you will not regret hiring an experienced luxury videographer.

 Bride in white dress and veil with groom in blue tux sitting in a white boho hammock